raquelaq/OpenWeatherApp/README.md

 - **Coordinates Class**: represents geographical coordinates, including the name of the place associated with the coordinates, and the place's latitude and longitude

 #### Control Package
+This package comprises a collection of Java classesresponsible for executing the control and logic of the application.
+These classes are specifically crafted to orchestrate the interaction among the data model, business logic, and user interface.

+- **Controller**: is responsible for the execution of the application.
+- **DatabaseManager**: contains the method ```getConnection```, which is in charge of establishing the connection with the database, and the method ```createDatabase()```, which handles the creation and management of the SQLite database.

+   ⚠️**You must insert your "resources" path into the variable ```path``` so you can create your database**⚠️

+- **Main**: houses the principal method ```main()``` that initiates the application.
+It creates an instance of ```Controller``` and calls the method ```execute()``` to start running the code
+- **MyTimerTask**: extends de ```TimerTask``` class and executes periodic tasks.
+Each time it runs, it stores weather data in the database.
+With this class, the code is set to run every six hours to obtain new predictions.
+- **ResponseBuilder**: contructs a response from the API requests.
+Uses an ```HttpURLConnection``` to make the request and obtain the response.
+- **OpenWeatherMapProvider**: it communicates with the OpenWeatherMap API to retrieve weather data.
+The ```buildWeather()``` method consctructs Weather objects from the API response and to create a coordinates map associated with the city names of the islands.

+   ⚠️**You must insert your "API KEY" into the variable ```API_KEY``` to do de API call**⚠️
+- **SqliteWeatherStore**: manages the creation of the tables in the database using SQLite sentences.
+It includes methods for inserting, updating, and selecting weather data in the tables.
+It establishes connections with the database through the **DatabaseManager** class.
+- **WeatherSelect**: it selects weather data from the SQLite database. t establishes connections with the database through the **DatabaseManager** class and tge **SqliteWeatherStore** to do the selection.
+- **WeatherStore**: coordinates de retrieval of weather data from the API and its storage in the SQLite database.
+It uses the clases **OpenWeatherMapProvider**, **DatabaseManager**, and **SqliteWeatherStore**  for this purpose
+- **WebService**: uses the ```Spark``` library to establish a web service that returns weather data in JSON format.
+It responds to the HTTP requests to retireve weather data from an specific island.
+It returns a list of the avaliable islands in case someone requires an island that is not included in the database
+- **GUI**: it represents the graphical user interface of the application.
+You can choose which island you want to retrieve information from, and by pressing the "Show Info" button, you will have all the information displayed on the screen.